-You are entitled to vote at the Annual Meeting if you were a stockholder of record of our common stock as of the close of business on March 9, 2015 (the "Record Date").
-Your shares may be voted at the Annual Meeting only if you are present in person or represented by a valid proxy.
+You are entitled to vote at the Annual Meeting if you were a stockholder of record of our common stock as of the close of business on March 14, 2016 (the "Record Date").
+Each stockholder is entitled to one vote for each share of our common stock held on the Record Date.
+Our stockholders do not have cumulative voting rights.